Pierre-Angelo/Projet-NAS/README.md

 &nbsp; - Establishment of neighbor relationships (internal and external).<br>
 &nbsp; - Route advertisement.<br>
 &nbsp; - VPNv4 where Red client and Blue cannot communicate with each other but they both can talk to the Green client. <br>
+&nbsp; - Two route reflectors in the core.

 #### Future Development